 The haunting of the Hotel del Salto was inevitable.
-If a preternatural index of conditions exists, by which an otherworldly wrath might be invoked upon a place, then this structure certainly checks its share of boxes from the list.
-A brief examination of the history should be sufficient, that even a skeptic might agree, that if it is not cursed, it ought to be.
+If a preternatural index of conditions exists by which an otherworldly wrath might be invoked upon a place, then this structure certainly checks its share of boxes from the list.
+A brief examination of the history should be sufficient that even a skeptic might agree, if the hotel is not cursed, it ought to be.

-The structure is perched on a mountain ledge, overlooking Tequendama Falls on the Bogata River, roughly 20 miles south-west of Bogata, Colombia.
+The structure is perched on a mountain ledge overlooking Tequendama Falls on the Bogotá River, roughly 20 miles south-west of Bogotá, Colombia.
 Words do not serve justice to the awe-inspiring vista and natural beauty of the place.
-One would be hard pressed indeed to find a more picturesque place to build your home, which is exactly what celebrated architect, Carlos Arturo Tapias, did in 1923.
+One would be hard pressed indeed to find a more picturesque place to build your home, which is exactly what celebrated architect Carlos Arturo Tapias did in 1923.

-In 1928, after remodeling and building an addition, it opened as the Hotel del Salto, translated as the “Hotel of the Leap.”
-It catered to the Bogata elite and hosted gluttonous galas and pretentious functions; though it did not take long for its dark history to catch up.
+In 1928, after the structure was remodeled and expanded, it opened as the Hotel del Salto, translated as the “Hotel of the Leap.”
+It catered to the Bogotá elite and hosted gluttonous galas and pretentious functions, though it did not take long for its dark history to catch up.
 Guests frequently reported hearing screaming throughout the hotel at night, as well as voices speaking in an unknown language.
 One particularly disturbed guest brutally murdered a young socialite, allegedly to appease the voices.
 Her spirit is said to remain, seeking vengeance.
 An alarming number of suicides have occurred on the property, as well as several guests mysteriously falling to their deaths from the hotel balcony.
 While generally chalked up as drunkenness or misadventure, the sinister history of the hotel leaves more than a little doubt.
 Bizarre mud and rockslides have also been documented along the access road to the hotel, the circumstances often being blamed on the paranormal.

-By the 1950’s the hotel’s creepy reputation was well established, and an extensive remodel was planned.
+By the 1950s the hotel’s creepy reputation was well established, and an extensive remodel was planned.
 However, this was not to be.
-Over the years, the growing city of Bogata increasingly polluted the river with unmitigated human waste and industrial pollution, gradually destroying the ecosystem and natural beauty.
-By the time Hotel del Salto closed in the early 1990’s Tequendama Falls held the dubious honor of being the largest human waste fall in the world.
+Over the years, the growing city of Bogotá increasingly polluted the river with unmitigated human waste and industrial pollution, gradually destroying the ecosystem and natural beauty.
+By the time Hotel del Salto closed in the early 1990s Tequendama Falls held the dubious honor of being the largest human waste fall in the world.